terraform-aws-modules/terraform-aws-vpc/examples/ipv6-only/README.md

-# VPC with IPv6 enabled
+# IPv6 Only VPC

-Configuration in this directory creates set of VPC resources with IPv6 enabled on VPC and subnets.
+Configuration in this directory creates set of VPC resources with IPv6 only enabled on VPC and subnets.

 ## Usage